55th ANNUAL NCECA CONFERENCE – Rivers, Reflections, Reinventions

 Ceramic art connects us to physical and cognitive experiences that foster environments of cultural equity, diversity, access, and inclusion.
 NCECA convenes and engages people around ceramic art and education to cultivate learning, creativity, leadership, and opportunity through programs, exhibitions, knowledge sharing, research, networking, and mentoring.

 One of the ways that NCECA strives to impact the cultural life of communities is through production and promotion of diverse and accessible art exhibitions.
 Venue Originated Exhibitions are designed by venues with curators based in the geographical region of NCECA’s annual conference.
-As the impact of the COVID-19 crisis continues, NCECA will be sharing more about plans for the March 2021 conference in autumn 2020.
+When NCECA’s leadership learned in late August that indoor public gatherings in Cincinnati remained limited to no more than 300 participants, the organization made a decision to begin preparing for a virtual conference rather than one based in Cincinnati in March 2021.
 While the realization of large public gatherings in Cincinnati remains uncertain, this call is designed to encourage the resilient cultural community of the region to share ceramic art in venues large, small, and in between.
 Exhibitions are encouraged to open as early as Winter 2021 and run as late as June 30, 2021.

 NCECA seeks exhibition proposals that incorporate clay as the principal medium of expression.
 Proposals that bear resonance with the theme of NCECA’s 55th annual conference are strongly encouraged.
 Waterways, natural and constructed, are key features of the Cincinnati region.
 Poet Langston Hughes captured an essential metaphor for the ways in which water courses through time and territory to mirror the experience of our inner lives.
 “My soul has grown deep like the rivers,” tells us that our lives are forever changing, our life spans occupying but a fraction of the events that occur throughout the natural and crafted world over time.
 Knowledge and experience change us, our personal courses move.
 The Seneca gave us the name Ohio meaning great river.
 Rivers are essential to ceramic art’s natural and cultural histories.
 Clays, minerals, stories, ideas, and aspirations of those who create are all transported through rivers’ currents, figurative and literal.
 Like clay hardened in fire, rivers far outlast us.
 NCECA’s 55th annual conference will explore ways that ceramic artists are charting new pathways from the complex meanings of our interwoven histories.